snstac/adsbcot/docs/index.md

 ADSBCOT is software for monitoring and analyzing aviation surveillance data via the Team Awareness Kit (TAK) ecosystem of products.

-ADSBCOT captures & reports real-time ADS-B data received from aircraft (or other airbrone vehicles and drones) into TAK products using native TAK protocols, including Cursor on Target (CoT).
+ADSBCOT captures & reports real-time ADS-B data received from aircraft (and other airborne vehicles & drones) into TAK products using native TAK protocols, including Cursor on Target (CoT).

 ADSBCOT has been evaluated with WinTAK, iTAK, ATAK & TAK Server.